Preferential acceleration of heavy ions in magnetic reconnection: Hybrid-kinetic simulations with electron inertia: Introduction

 Magnetic reconnection in collisionless plasmas is a multi-scale process which occurs at electron kinetic scales and then couples to ion and even larger macro-scales.
 An ideal simulation of magnetic reconnection requires kinetic treatment of electrons and ions and covering scales from electron kinetic scales all the way up to large macro-scales well above the ion kinetic scales.
 Such fully kinetic simulations, e.g., using Particle-in-Cell (PIC) method, of magnetic reconnection in electron-proton plasma are computationally very demanding.
 Self-consistent inclusion of heavier ion species make the simulations even more demanding because now one has to use larger simulation box to accommodate the larger gyro-radii of the heavier species while at the same time resolve the electron scales.
-Computationally less demanding hybrid-kinetic simulations, which treats ions kinetically and electron as an inertial fluid, can be employed at the cost of electron kinetic physics which is acceptable as far as the study of the ion acceleration is the primary objective.
-Treatment of electrons as an inertial fluid allows to include the physics at electron inertial scale but relaxes the numerical requirement of resolving the Debye length in PIC method and therefore allowing larger simulation domains for the same number of grid points.
+For this reason, a variety of reduced kinetic models have been used for numerical studies of magnetic reconnection, plasma turbulence and the associated charge particle heating.
+Plasma turbulence at ion scale was studied using hybrid-kinetic (with and without electron inertia) along with fully kinetic simulations \citep{cerri2019}.
+Two dimensional fully kinetic, gyro-kinetic and hybrid-kinetic simulations of plasma turbulence suggest that magnetic reconnection can heat electrons and ions in turbulence generated current structures \citep{groselj2017}.
+Three dimensional hybrid-kinetic simulations of driven Alfv\'en-wave turbulence show a flattened core in the perpendicular-velocity distribution and non-Maxwellian wings in the parallel-velocity distribution of ions resulting from the dissipation of kinetic Alfv\'en waves at sub-ion scales \citep{arzamasskiy2019}.
+Two dimensional simulations of guide field magnetic reconnection by means of a hybrid-Vlasov-Landau-fluid (HVLF) model reproduces the main features of magnetic reconnection and anisotropic heating of electrons \citep{finelli2021}.
+In hybrid-kinetic simulations (with massless electron fluid) of plasma turbulence, preferential heating of alpha particles with respect to protons was observed near current sheets in spatial regions of enhanced ion vorticity \citep{valentini2016}.